mblackonline/mblackonline.github.io/_posts/2023-10-26-Raspberry Pi: Setting up Unattended-Upgrades with Email Notifications.md

 #### ***---***  **Prerequisites/Assumptions in this guide:**
   * You have a Raspberry Pi running Raspberry Pi OS.
   * You already have SSH access to your Pi (or you can access the Pi terminal by some other login method like direct access or VNC).
+  * You're Raspberry Pi is on the same local area network as the computer you're using to access it.
   * You have a Gmail account to use for email notifications.
   * You have a basic understanding of how to use the Linux terminal.